Dr Carole Francis-Smith

 Training, qualifications & experience

-I have trained as a counselling psychologist which involves advanced training in many mental health issues, assessment, therapeutic techniques, therapy planning, ethics, psychometric testing etc. Accredited with the BPS by spending a minimum of 450 hours working with clients.
+I am a counselling psychologist which involves advanced training in many mental health issues, assessment, therapeutic techniques, therapy planning, ethics, psychometric testing etc. Accredited with the BPS by spending a minimum of 450 hours working with clients.
 Undertaken doctoral research into Email counselling and the therapeutic relationship.

 I have also further trained in a variety of areas and techniques to enhance my practice.
 This includes compassion focused therapy which I have seen help people feeling stuck in very self-critical and shameful places to move on with their lives, and sustain their own recovery.